SvenHerbers/XIAM-2NQ_Examples/README.md

 o = only matrix elements diagonal in **J** included - only available for NQC1, and only if NQC2 is not used
 empty = not used.

 **Coriolis Coupling**: Coriolis terms off-diagonal in the vibrational quantum number using either Pickett-type (Fxz, Fxy, Fyz) or Wilson-type (Gz, Gx, Gy) formulation.
 At the moment Pickett-Type and Wilson-Type should not be mixed (see documentation).
+Pickett-type also available with (chixz, chixy, chiyz) terms off-diagonal in vib quantum number.
 Needs to be activated using control parameter `ctrl 1` in the input file.
 x = used in the fit
 empty = not used.